-- (1) Advance registration is held on four specific dates each summer.
+- (1) Advance registration is held on three specific dates each summer.
 On these dates, students are assigned to faculty advisors who help in proper course selection.
 Handbooks are distributed and Math and English assessments are given to those students that qualify to take them.
 Students can have their ID made, purchase a car decal, check on their financial aid status, and pay their fees in the business office on these dates.
-After a student completes the process during one of these four dates, he/she will need to complete the orientation process in one of two ways. - (2) Orientation can either be completed on-line at www.eccc.edu or in person on the first week of classes.
+After a student completes the process during one of these four dates, he/she will need to complete the orientation process in one of two ways. - (2) Orientation can be completed on-line at www.eccc.edu.
 The orientation program is designed to acquaint new students with the rules and regulations of the College.
 All first-time students must participate in an advance registration date and an orientation, whether it is on-line or in person.